storacha/RFC/rfc/indexing-design.md

 ## Design questions

-1. What are the trade-offs of using IPNI to lookup location commitments as opposed to bundling these with sharded-dag-index data.
+1. Can location commitments be directly retrieved from IPNI if small enough or do these always need to be retrieved from user space.
-2. Deploy on w3s gateway, client, both?
+2. Can the index-cache be deployed in locations othern than w3s gateway, such as at a customer site?
-3. How can the IPNI cache be distributed?
+3. How can the index-cache be better distributed?
 Should its contents be shared on IPFS?

 ## Summary from Discussions